satzbeleg/simiscore-syntax/README.md

 # gunicorn app.main:app --reload --bind=0.0.0.0:8080 \
 #     --worker-class=uvicorn.workers.UvicornH11Worker --workers=2
 ```

-Notes:

-- In the Dockerfile also the argument `--worker-tmp-dir=/dev/shm` is set what default path to a docker container's "in-memory filesystem", i.e. the temporary folder.
-- The `uvicorn.workers.UvicornWorker` worker can use HTTPS certificates by adding the arguments `--keyfile=./key.pem --certfile=./cert.pem` (see [Setup HTTPS for uvicorn](https://www.uvicorn.org/deployment/#running-with-https))

 ### Run some requests
 The following example should yield a high similarity score because both sentences exhibit an identical syntactic structure: